-The primary raw materials required to support the Fluoroproducts segment are fluorspar, chlorinated organics, chlorinated inorganics, hydrofluoric acid, and vinylidene fluoride.
+The primary raw materials required to support the Thermal & Specialized Solutions segment are fluorspar, sulfur, ethylene, chlorinated organics, chlorine, and hydrogen fluoride.
 These are available in many countries and are not concentrated in any particular region.
 We pursue maximum competitiveness in our global supply chains through favorable sourcing of key raw materials.
 Our contracts typically include terms that span from two to 10 years, except for select resale purchases that are negotiated on a monthly basis.
 Qualified fluorspar sources have fixed contract prices or freely-negotiated, market-based pricing.
 We diversify our sourcing through multiple geographic regions and suppliers to ensure a stable and cost competitive supply.
-Our current supply agreements are generally in effect for the next five years.